gu-fan/InstantRst/README.rst

 This is an intro for vim usage.

-To use the server, see instant-rst.py_.
+To use only the server, see instant-rst.py_.

 Install
 -------